Toggle: English / Spanish

 Intercostal retractions are due to reduced air pressure inside your chest.
 This can happen if the upper airway (trachea) or small airways of the lungs (bronchioles) become partially blocked.
 As a result, the intercostal muscles are sucked inward, between the ribs, when you breathe.
 This is a sign of airway obstruction.
 Any diseases or condition that causes a blockage in the airway will cause intercostal retractions.

-Seek immediate medical attention if intercostal retractions occur.
-This can be a sign of airway obstruction, which can quickly become life threatening.
+Seek medical attention right away if intercostal retractions occur.
+This can be a sign of airway blockage obstruction, which can quickly become life threatening.

 Also seek medical care if the skin, lips, or nailbeds turn blue, or if the person becomes